 The time savings from keyboard customization can be substantial:

-For heavy smartphone users, these savings typically add up to 30+ minutes daily.
-A professional writer I interviewed reported saving nearly 2 hours per day after fully optimizing her keyboard setup.
+For heavy smartphone users, these savings typically add up to 30-45 minutes daily in 2026, especially with the newer AI-powered predictive features.
+A professional writer I interviewed reported saving nearly 2.5 hours per day after fully optimizing her keyboard setup with smart shortcuts and AI composition assistance.

 Partial transfer is possible with some keyboards that offer cross-platform support: